How to password protect Google Drive files and folders from unauthorized use?

-How is that possible?
-Here's the deal: if a person registers a Google Mail address (i.e. a new Google Account), Google attaches its other free services automatically to this new email address.
+If a person registers to sign in Google Mail (i.e. a new Google Account), Google attaches its other free services automatically to this new email address.
 This basically means that every Google Mail user has Google Drive with free 15 GB of cloud storage.

 Since Google Drive does not allow to password protect a folder, here are some useful tips for those who don't want to get extreme, but still wish to be protected: